tc/solrsan/README.markdown

 # solrsan
 This gem is a lightweight wrapper for the Apache Solr API.

-Before youstart, read the documentation for solr at http://wiki.apache.org/solr/
+Before you start, read the documentation for solr at http://wiki.apache.org/solr/

 It'll be invaluable for knowing parameters and error messages.
 The gem keeps the request/response as hashes so you will have to read the manual to make the proper calls.
 I made a few test cases for further examples at http://github.com/tc/solrgen/tree/master/test/